-\$50: if credit transfer evaluation is requested any time prior to enrollment.
+\$50 (unless other amount stated by Registrar): if credit transfer evaluation is requested any time prior to enrollment.
 Non-refundable.

 Late Course Fees

 A student who fails to complete a course in one year will have to pay the then current tuition fee for the course if he intends to complete it.
 Most students are required to turn in work weekly.